 If you have been to Nantucket, you will notice that the island has a unique color scheme applied to its buildings.
-The buildings are a huge contrasting point against the vast oceanic backdrop that provides scenic beauty.
+The buildings are a huge contrast against the vast oceanic backdrop providing scenic beauty.

 Some people describe the color as gloomy due to its dull hue.
 However, if you stay longer on the island, you will appreciate the artistry employed in the color scheme.

 Knowing the historical colors and significance is necessary if you want to venture into Nantucket’s real estate scene.
 We will guide you on the colors and background of them.

 Why Are Buildings in Nantucket Dull?

 Many people ask why the buildings on the island look bland.
 Explanations range from the aging of the paint to the prevailing oceanic conditions.
 While the points might be true, the main culprit is titanium or lack of it.

 New paints have titanium compounds, which makes the resulting paint job radiant.
 It is a relatively new technology that did not exist when the island started bustling with activities centuries ago.
 If the settlers had known the advantages of using titanium in paint, the island would be more vibrant.